Angel-ML/angel/docs/algo/ftrl_lr_spark_en.md

 # [Spark Streaming on Angel] FTRL

 >FTRL is a common online-learning optimization method with demonstrated good result in practice.
 Traditionally implemented in Storm, FTRL is widely used for online models of CTR prediction.
-In practice, chances are data are high-dimensional and sparse solution is desired, in that case, implementing FTRL in Spark Streaming on Angel can actually achieve better result with robust performance in just a few lines of code.
+In practice, chances are data are high-dimensional and sparse solution is desired.
+In this case, implementing FTRL in Spark Streaming on Angel can actually achieve better result with robust performance in just a few lines of code.

 ## 1. Introduction to FTRL

 `FTRL` blends the benefits of `FOBOS` and `RDA`: it guarantees comparatively high precision as FOBOS does, and can yield better sparcity in result with a reasonably loss in precision.

-The equation used for updating weights of features by FTRL is:
+The equation for updating weights of features by FTRL is:

 ![](../img/ftrl_lr_w.png)